utmgdsc/TAIL-Trackr/README.md

 **Month 3**: Pipeline ML models with animal classification + connect ML model to frontend + user authentication (email verification) + use Google Maps API for location

+## Documentation

+All of the design choices made for Tail-TrackR can be found in the documentation [here](https://drive.google.com/file/d/1IqMZ8J38FCWrdh23JKehvJMs9rVCrUF2/view?usp=sharing).